negrt/CountryData-v1/README.md

 # CountryDataSearchTool-v1
-A C# desktop application that reads a country data JSON file and could then displays a target country data on its graphical user interface.
+A C# desktop application that reads a country data JSON file and could then display a target country data on its graphical user interface.

 # What I learned
 * How to store C# objects on a list using C# generics